Bernie Sanders on Native American Rights

 For centuries, names and images have been appropriated from the cultures of indigenous peoples, stripped of context, twisted, and adapted to mock and perpetuate belittling stereotypes and tokens.
 This is a major problem that remains widespread today.

-The American Baseball League’s Cleveland Indians team and National Football League’s Washington, D.C.
-Redskins team are both professional sports teams which use images as mascots that stereotype Native Americans.
-Additionally, “redskin” is commonly used as a derogatory racial slur to refer to Native American individuals.
+Major League Baseball’s Cleveland Indians and the National Football League’s Washington Redskins teams are both professional sports teams which use mascots that stereotype Native Americans.
+Additionally, the term “redskin” is commonly used as a derogatory racial slur to refer to Native American individuals.

 What has Bernie supported along these lines?